 When you’re looking for approaches to decrease heating and cooling costs, getting a smart thermostat is a wise idea.
 These devices learn your favorite temperatures and routine and then develop an energy-efficient schedule to match.
 What’s even better is that you can regulate and keep an eye on your settings from nearly anywhere with your phone, whether you’re sitting in bed or away from home.
-(You might even be able to get a free smart thermostat depending on rebate programs from your utility company in Kutztown.)
+(You might even be able to get a free smart thermostat depending on rebate programs from your utility company in Kutztown and Breinigsville.)

 In many instances, installing a smart home thermostat with the help of Moyer Total Indoor Comfort is a straightforward task if you have a new home.
 But what if your house is older or doesn’t have the right wiring?
 Can you still add a smart thermostat without C wire?
 We’ll help you demystify the process so you can select the right thermostat and get energy savings for years to come.